Register to Compete

 The Scottish Freedom Series (SFS) is the UK's Big Mountain Freeride Tour and British Freeride Championships.
 It comprises three separate weekend events that take place at some of Scotland's finest lift-served off-piste locations.
-Rankings achieved at each event allow riders to gain series points, and British Freeride Championship titles are awarded to riders with the highest series points after the final event.
+Rankings achieved at each event allow 18+ riders to gain series points, and after the third and final event, British Freeride Champion titles are awarded to riders with the highest series points.

-Top riders will blow you away with their talent...
-The young guns in our British Freeride U18 squad will also set a high bar, and for everyone else, these are just great events to be involved in with like minded inspirational people.
+Top riders will blow you away with their talent... the U18 young guns in our British Freeride junior training squad will also set a high bar, and for everyone else, these are just great events to be involved in with like minded inspirational people.

-NEW FOR 2026 we are moving away from fixed event dates to month-long event windows to allow us every chance to get events run.
+FOR EACH OF THE THREE EVENTS there is a month-long event window which allows us every chance to get them to run.
 If conditions look promising for an upcoming weekend, we'll give a 5-7 day notice of a "PROVISIONAL ON" and likely venue.
 We'll then confirm an "ON/OFF Decision" on a Thursday evening after 9pm, once an accurate 72hour forecast is known.

 If we're "ON" - DROP EVERYTHING & COME AND RIDE!